Whisky: Distillation

-Aging
+Maturation (Aging)

 Whiskies do not mature in the bottle, only in the cask, so the "age" of a whisky is only the time between distillation and bottling.
 This reflects how much the cask has interacted with the whisky, changing its chemical makeup and taste.
-Whiskies that have been bottled for many years may have a rarity value, but are not "older" and not necessarily "better" than a more recent whisky that matured in wood for a similar time.
-After a decade or two, additional aging in a barrel does not necessarily improve a whisky.
+Whiskies that have been bottled for many years may have a rarity value, but are not older and not necessarily better than a more recent whisky that matured in wood for a similar time.
+After a decade or two, additional aging in a barrel does not necessarily improve a whisky, and excessive aging will even affect it negatively.
+The minimum aging period required for whisky varies by country.
+In the United States, the minimum aging requirement is typically 2 years, while in Scotland, Ireland, Japan, and Canada, it is generally 3 years.

-While aging in wooden casks, especially American oak and French oak casks, whisky undergoes six processes that contribute to its final flavour: extraction, evaporation, oxidation, concentration, filtration, and colouration.
+While aging in wooden casks, especially American oak and French oak casks, whisky undergoes six processes that contribute to its colour and final flavour: extraction, evaporation, oxidation, concentration, filtration, and colouration.
 Extraction in particular results in whisky acquiring a number of compounds, including aldehydes and acids such as vanillin, vanillic acid, and syringaldehyde.
 The casks used for aging bourbon whiskey are required to be new (and charred); after being used for this purpose, these casks are typically exported for use in the aging of other whiskies elsewhere.
-Distillers will sometimes age their whiskey in barrels previously used to age other spirits, such as port, rum or sherry, to impart particular flavours.
+Distillers will sometimes age their whisky in barrels previously used to age other spirits, such as port, rum or sherry, to impart particular flavours.
+The size of the barrel also has an effect on the flavour development of the whisky, smaller barrels will contribute more to the whisky due to the higher wood surface to whisky ratio.

+During maturation, up to 45 litre of whisky may evaporate from the cask over a 4 year period.
+This portion is called the angel's share by distillers.

 Packaging

 Most whiskies are sold at or near an alcoholic strength of 40% abv, which is the statutory minimum in some countries – although the strength can vary, and cask-strength whisky may have as much as twice that alcohol percentage.
+Enthusiasts often prefer cask strength whisky for its concentrated flavours and customizable dilution experience.